enormandeau/coelopa_fastsim/README.md

 This code is released with the following paper :
 [Balancing selection via life-history trade-offs maintains an inversion polymorphism in a seaweed fly](https://www.biorxiv.org/content/10.1101/648584v1)

+Version v1.0.0 was used for the paper and can be downloaded in [releases](https://github.com/enormandeau/coelopa_fastsim/releases)

 ## Pre-requisites

 In order to use `coelopa_fastsim`, you will need the [rust compiler](https://www.rust-lang.org/learn/get-started)